-Federal Perkins Loans are one part of the federal government's three Campus-based aid programs (Federal Work-Study and SEOG Grants are the others).
-The federal government gives colleges varying levels of Perkins Loan funds to spend within specific parameters.
-For this reason, some colleges have much more Federal Perkins Loan funds to award than other colleges.
-Elizabethtown College receives a modest Perkins Loan allocation so the number and amounts of awards we may offer from this fund are limited.
-Our Perkins Loan awards are normally offered to our most needy students in the amount of $500 - $1,000 per year (for the freshmen and sophomore year).
+Federal Perkins Loans was one part of the federal government's three Campus-based aid programs (Federal Work-Study and SEOG Grants are the others).
+The federal government gave colleges varying levels of Perkins Loan funds to spend within specific parameters.
+For this reason, some colleges had much more Federal Perkins Loan funds to award than other colleges.
+Elizabethtown College received a modest Perkins Loan allocation so the number and amounts of awards offered from this fund were limited.
+Perkins Loan awards were normally offered to the most needy students in the amount of $500 - $1,000 per year (for the freshmen and sophomore year).
 Below are specific details regarding this loan:

 - Interest rate is fixed at 5%;

 - No principal or interest payments due until 9 months after graduating or leaving school;

 - Cancellation provisions exist for certain types of employment or service;